-I study economics of global warming, a global stock public good.
-I started my academic career by being concerned about low-latitude developing countries believed to be the most vulnerable regions of the world under global warming.
+I study the economics of global warming, a global stock public good.
+I started my academic career by being concerned about low-latitude developing countries which are believed to be the most vulnerable regions of the world under global warming.
 From the island of Sri Lanka, I have grown my research interests to Africa, Latin America, Asia, and Oceania.
-With Yale University and the World Bank, I have been involved in measuring the impacts of climate change on agriculture and quantifying adaptation behaviors in these regions.
-I have examined detailed portfolios of animal species, crops, and forest products owned by the farmers in the low-latitude developing countries for the past 10 years.
+With Yale University and the World Bank, I have examined the impacts of climate change on agriculture and natural resource sectors in these regions and adaptation strategies.
+I have examined detailed rural household portfolios of animal species, crop varieties, and forest products in the low-latitude developing countries.

 One of my academic achievements has been the development of behavioral models to quantify adaptation strategies to climate change.
-The model, named as a G-MAP model (a Geographically scaled Micro-econometric model of Adapting Portfolios in response to climate change), provides a methodology that explicitly quantifies the impacts of climate change and adaptation strategies simultaneously (Yale 2006, AEPP 2010, PIRS 2012, WCAS 2012).
-The G-MAP model aims to provide a guide map of adaptations in the natural resources sectors such as agriculture, animal husbandry, and forestry.
+The G-MAP model (the Geographically scaled Micro-econometric model of Adapting Portfolios in response to climate change) explicitly quantifies the impacts of climate change and adaptation strategies simultaneously in a consistent way (Yale 2006, AEPP 2010, PIRS 2012, WCAS 2012).
+The G-MAP model aims to provide a guide map of adaptation strategies in the natural resources sectors such as agriculture, animal husbandry, and forestry.

 At the global level, I endeavor to contribute to global climate policy discussions.
-I have been developing a policy framework which can account for disparate incentives of different regions of the world in the global negotiation processes and can be applied effectively at the national level at the same time.
-I study alternative conceptual and policy proposals as well as practical progresses.
+I have been developing a global policy framework which can account for disparate incentives of different regions of the world in the global negotiation processes and can be applied effectively at the national level at the same time.

-I received several academic honors including a Chancellor's Honor upon graduation from Seoul National University in 2000 and a President Fellowship for public service from Yale University in 2002.
-I received a full fellowship from Seoul National University for the undergraduate study and from Yale University for the PhD program.
-I was awarded an Outstanding Applied Economic Perspectives and Policy Article Award from the Agricultural and Applied Economics Association (AAEA) in June 2011 for developing the G-MAP model of adaptations to climate change.
-I am listed as a climate economist by the Marquis Who's Who in the World, an America's biographer.
+I received several academic honors including a Chancellor's Honor upon graduation from Seoul National University in 2000 and a President Public Service Fellow at Yale University in 2002.
+I received a full scholarship and stipend support from Yale University for the PhD study and from Seoul National University for the undergraduate study.
+I was awarded an Outstanding Applied Economic Perspectives and Policy Article Award from the Agricultural and Applied Economics Association (AAEA) in the US in June 2011 for developing the G-MAP model of adaptations to climate change.
+I am listed as a climate economist by the Marquis Who's Who in the World, an America's biographer, since 2011.

 I am on the Editorial Advisory Board of the Applied Economic Perspectives and Policy journal of the AAEA since January 2012.
-I frequently serve as a journal referee for about two dozen scientific journals in various academic fields including Climatic Change, Climate Change Economics, Ecological Economics, Papers in Regional Science, and Environment and Development Economics.
-I have advised on climate change programs various organizations including the Asian Development Bank (ADB), the French National Research Agency (ANR), the South Asian Network for Developmental and Environmental Economics (SANDEE), and the Research Foundation-Flanders (FWO) in Belgium.
+I frequently serve as a journal referee for about two dozen scientific and economics journals including Climate Change Economics, Climatic Change, Ecological Economics, Papers in Regional Science, Energy Economics, and Environment and Development Economics.
+I have advised various international organizations on climate change programs including the Asian Development Bank (ADB), the French National Research Agency (ANR), the South Asian Network for Developmental and Environmental Economics (SANDEE), and the Research Foundation-Flanders (FWO) in Belgium.

 Research Centers and Researchers